EXCLUSIVE-EBRD backs 3 bln euro plan to wean North Macedonia off coal power

 ($1 = 0.9205 euros)

-(Additional reporting by Kate Abnett and Fatos Bytyci; Editing by Kirsten Donovan)
+(Additional reporting by Kate Abnett and Fatos Bytyci; Editing by Kirsten Donovan and Louise Heavens)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052; Reuters Messaging: Reuters Messaging: simon.jessop.thomsonreuters.com@reuters.net))